SITE Santa Fe

 SITE Santa Fe (often referred to simply as SITE) is a nonprofit contemporary arts organization based in Santa Fe, New Mexico.
 Since its founding in 1995, SITE Santa Fe has presented 11 biennials, more than 90 contemporary art exhibitions, and works by more than 800 artists.
-Following its presentation of the first international biennial of contemporary art in the U.S., SITE expanded its programming to include ongoing exhibitions of notable artists in solo and group shows, often including new commissions and U.S. debuts.
-While SITE presents artists from all over the world, it has also provided support and career development opportunities for local New Mexico talent.
+Following its presentation of the first international biennial of contemporary art in the U.S, SITE expanded its programming to include ongoing exhibitions of notable artists in solo and group shows, often including new commissions and U.S. debuts.
+While SITE presents artists from all over the world.
 Approximately 20% of the exhibited artists are based in New Mexico.

 SITE also presents public and educational programs relevant to the themes of each exhibition.
 This includes conversations with artists and curators, film screenings, performances, concerts, hands-on workshops, and collaborations with Santa Fe Public Schools.
 SITE partners with local organizations and schools to develop and present its programs.